rjrico510/rbif100/week10/assignment/README.md

 - The data was tested on one tiny test dataset for debugging:
   - https://github.com/rjrico510/rbif100/tree/main/week10/data/tinytest
 - The creation date was removed from the PDF metadata to make PDF creation deterministic
   - The code was being tested by comparing checksums with a baseline; this wouldn't work otherwise
+- There is no special affordance for K-Means failing to converge.
+- The number of K-Means clusters is 1-8.
+This could be parameterized.